 In third-degree heart block, the ventricles (lower chambers) beat very slowly — less than 50 beats per minute or even as slowly as 30 beats per minute.
-With this condition, the personmay feel tired, dizzy or faint.
-The lower the heart rate, the more severe the symptoms will be.
+This abnormally low heart rate can cause the brain and other organs to become oxygen-deprived, which can lead to symptoms such as:

 Causes and Risk Factors

 A variety of factors can cause heart block.
 Although the condition is most commonly diagnosed in older patients, first-degree heart block is common among well-trained athletes, teenagers and young adults.

 Drugs, particularly ones that slow conduction of the electrical impulses through the atrioventricular node — such as beta blockers, diltiazem, verapamil and amiodarone — can increase the risk of heart block.